fwanderlingh/projected_area/README.md

 `build/projected_area` as the binary, use `build/projected_area.app/Contents/MacOS/projected_area`.
 Having it packaged in this way helps the program to interact with Finder.

-### Command-Line Arguments ###

-The first argument, the model filename, is mandatory.
-Additional arguments are also accepted.

 ### Known Issues ###